In previous article, you were get to know about the different types of RV Battery. If you not yet read it, you can read again.

 There are various types of RV batteries available, with deep-cycle batteries being an excellent choice if you want both power and a longer lifespan.
 Another good investment is 6V golf-cart type batteries, which have the most storage and substantial power.

 Besides the types of batteries, battery ratings are essential to take note of as well.
 This can measure how long a battery can last throughout the trip.

-Ampere-hour ratings are estimated by multiplying output current in amps with the time that its load is applied, up until the battery voltage drops to about 1.75V per cell (which is considered as discharged).
+Amp hours ratings are estimated by multiple output in amps with the load time until the battery discharged.

 Take note that the higher the ampere-hour rating, the more powerful the RV battery is.

-Reserve Capacity is mainly the power reserved and how long a fully-charged battery can handle 25 amps until it dips down to 1.75V per cell.
+Reserve Capacity is mainly the power reserved and how long a full charge battery can handle.

 How to Install the RV Battery